redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 You can also publish your manifest to the Arweave smart contracts.

-Here is the structure of each manifest file:
+Here is the structure of the manifest file:
 | Param | Optionality | Type | Description |
 |---|---|---|---|
 | interval | required | Number | Data fetching interval in milliseconds |